-In addition to the mathematical analysis, our goal is also to bridge the gap between mathematicians, quantum physicists, and (quantum) computer scientists.
-To this end, key concepts such as semigroup theory, function spaces, transfer operators and their connections to the KvN framework will be introduced in detail and many additional references are provided for the interested reader.
+Recognizing the dual interest from both communities, we provide a comprehensive collection of the tools used in this study. }{} To this end, key concepts such as semigroup theory, function spaces, transfer operators and their connections to the KvN framework will be introduced in detail and many additional references are provided for the interested reader.
 We will in particular highlight the relationship with the transport equation literature.

 The rest of this paper is organized as follows: In \cref{sec:np} we will introduce selected tools from functional analysis including semigroup theory in \cref{ssec:semigroup}, function spaces in \cref{ssec:function_spaces}, and transfer operators in \cref{ssec:derivation_kvn}.
 A function space framework related to Sobolev spaces will be introduced and analyzed in \cref{sec:pfs}.
 In \cref{sec:existence_kvn} these results will be used to derive the existence of a strongly continuous semigroup associated with the KvN generator and hence to prove the existence and uniqueness of solutions.